No results were found...

 Image showing Smart Sending custom delivery times

-Smart sending uses historical data based on opens, clicks and signup time to determine when subscribers are most likely to engage.
 The best part?
 Smart sending adapts to subscriber behavior over time, meaning it gets more and more effective the more you use it.
-Less guesswork just results!
+Less guesswork, better results!

 You should have a clear idea of why you are sending each email campaign.
 Your email content calendar is a great place to define this to ensure your content pushes toward your business goals.